Techtonica/curriculum/conflict-resolution/conflict-resolution.md

 ### Lesson

+Note: much of this terminology is taken directly from a book series called [Crucial Conversations](https://www.goodreads.com/book/show/15014.Crucial_Conversations)

 This lesson is intended to follow along with the [Conflict Resolution Slides](https://docs.google.com/presentation/d/1GrqT4vleGfOf0tl4ZD8IP8Y-PbrDRKAYccH0WWMJ2rY/edit?usp=sharing):

 Today, we're going to learn about how to resolve conflicts!
 Conflicts are inevitable in life and in the workplace, and it's important to understand how to move forward in a respectful and effective way.